ninjaprawn/Explore-API/README.md

+Note from author - This package is obsolete due to GitHub modifying their explore page.

 # Explore-API
 A Node.js API for GitHub's Explore page.
 Be able to fetch showcases and trending repositories in simple functions.